 CFG, Configuration File (.cfg)

-The CFG Misc file format
+The CFG Settings file format

 Configuration and settings information on computers are generally stored in a configuration file.
 The generic file extension for such preference files is the CFG extension.
 They are generated automatically my many software applications when changing the settings of said application.
 Information within the CFG file is typically stored as plain text which allows to open and view the file in a basic text editor.
 However, it is not advised to make manual changes to CFG files.
 In some instances, deleting the CFG file reverts the default settings of the associated program.